WeblateOrg/weblate/docs/user/translating.rst

 Machine translation
 -------------------

-Based on configuration and your language, Weblate provides buttons for the following machine translation tools.
+Based on configuration and your translated language, Weblate provides buttons for the following machine translation tools:

-All machine translations are available on single tab on translation page.
+All machine translations are available in a single tab of each translation page.

 .. seealso::